andmon97/FuzzyRemoteSensingSegmentation/README.md

 Note that the report shows the segmentation with 4 classes: a subsequent work extended the segmentation to six classes.

 ****
-### Paper
+### Best Model
-This work lead to a publication of a conference paper.
-For the experiment cited in this paper the "reducedTopClass" were used, which was built by choosing the top 3 images with the greater number of pixel for each class (so for 6 classes there are 18 total images used to compose the pixel dataset).
+ThFor the experiment cited in this paper the "reducedTopClass" were used, which was built by choosing the top 3 images with the greater number of pixel for each class (so for 6 classes there are 18 total images used to compose the pixel dataset).

-The model used for the paper are those that have the words "topClass" in the models folder.
+The best model used for the experiment are those that have the words "topClass" in the models folder.

 ****
 ### References